Funding for research

 2024 funding programme: Characterisation of Novel Biomarkers for Neurodegenerative Diseases of Ageing

-Our research funding programme for 2024 focuses on the support of novel biomarkers that are intended to improve diagnosis of, and accelerate the development of new therapeutics for, neurodegenerative diseases of ageing.
-We define novel biomarkers as those that are not approved for clinical use and have been insufficiently studied.
-These biomarkers must have the potential to be used in the diagnosis of, prognosis of (including rate of progression), efficient conduct of clinical trials for, and/or determination of treatment response in these diseases.
+Our most recent research funding programme focused on the support of novel biomarkers that could improve diagnosis of, and accelerate the development of new therapeutics for, neurodegenerative diseases of ageing.
+As a foundation, we define novel biomarkers as those that are not approved for clinical use and have been insufficiently studied.
+We invited proposals aimed at developing biomarkers with the potential to be used in the diagnosis of, prognosis of (including rate of progression), efficient conduct of clinical trials for, and/or determination of treatment response in these diseases.

 Click below to read about two of the research projects we have funded in recent years.